Search waiting | Matsusada Precision

 Tech Tips

-They require an amplifier type power supply that can both discharge and retain the output power supply, rather than a normal programmable DC power supply, in order to provide optimal drive.
-In addition, when driven at a fast response speed, not only responsiveness but also more output current is required.
-The first step in choosing a piezo driver is to choose a power supply that matches both the element that is used and the usage conditions (waveform, frequency, load).
-With pulse driving with an actuator, ringing tends to occur in the output waveform, and in some cases abnormal oscillation may occur.
-Degradation and breakage of the piezo element occur in such cases.
-Our designs have taken this point into consideration.
-The Matsusada Precision piezo driver is a versatile product that supports a variety of piezo elements (and can be applied to piezo elements with a wide range of capacities), and provides stable operation.
-Please try this power supply to optimally drive and achieve the full performance of piezo elements.
+To drive them optimally, a power supply capable of both sourcing (charging) and sinking (discharging) current is required, unlike a standard programmable DC power supply.
+In addition, driving at high speeds requires not only fast responsiveness but also higher output current.
+The first step in selecting a piezo driver is to choose a power supply that matches both the piezo element and the operating conditions (waveform, frequency, load).
+When driving an actuator with pulses, ringing often appears in the output waveform, and abnormal oscillations can sometimes occur.
+This can lead to degradation or breakage of the piezo element.
+Our designs have taken this into consideration.
+The Matsusada Precision piezo driver is a versatile product that supports a variety of piezo elements, including those with a wide range of capacities, and provides stable operation.
+This power supply enables optimal driving to achieve the full performance of piezo elements.

 Piezo drivers

-X-Y stage and lens/mirror positioning, fusion bond positioning for optical fiber, inkjet printer and valve/electronic valve control, a vibration of part feeder, generation of ultrasonic waves, precise positioning of analyzers, etc.
+Applications include X-Y stage and lens/mirror positioning, optical fiber fusion bond positioning, inkjet printer and electronic valve control, part feeder vibration, ultrasonic wave generation, and precise positioning for analyzers.

 Driving microscope lenses and stages